TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 so it's important that I can publish articles and merge pull requests at the same time.

-Because each code snippet maps to an article, you should also **add a link to the article to the README**.
+Because each code snippet maps to an article, you should also **add a link to the article to the language's README**.
 For example, if I wrote a Reverse a String implementation for Perl, I would also update the README to include a link to the Reverse a String in Perl article.

 Now, obviously the article doesn't exist yet,